franciscovfonseca/Azure-Honey-Net-SOC/README.md

 After Investigating the Incidents that Microsoft Sentinel generated during that period, I incorporated Security Controls to address the Incidents and Harden our Environment, based on recommendations from **Microsoft Defender (*NIST 800-53*)**.

 <details close>
-<summary> For the Post-Remediation phase of this Project and after a second 24-hour Observation Period, these were the Metrics collected:</summary>
+<summary> For the Post-Remediation phase of this Project and after a second 24-hour Observation Period, these were the Security Metrics collected:</summary>

 - ```SecurityEvent``` ➜ Windows Event Logs